Frank Marchant: Cricket

-From 1890 to 1893 Marchant captained the Kent side during the first half of each season, William Patterson taking over the captaincy during his summer holidays, his profession as a solicitor making it impossible for him to play a whole season.
+From 1890 to 1893 Marchant captained the Kent team during the first half of each season, William Patterson taking over the captaincy during his summer holidays, his profession as a solicitor making it impossible for him to play a whole season.
 Kent's fortunes at the time were mixed and after a successful first season captaining together, during which the touring Australians were beaten at Canterbury, 1891 was "one of the worst in the club's history".
-Between 1894 and 1897 Marchant captained the side alone before resigning as captain after a disappointing season in 1897 when he was rarely able to field the best Kent XI, Jack Mason taking over with Marchant continuing to play regularly in 1898 and 1899.
+Between 1894 and 1897 Marchant captained the team alone before resigning as captain after a disappointing season in 1897 when he was rarely able to field the best Kent XI, Jack Mason taking over with Marchant continuing to play regularly in 1898 and 1899.
 After not playing at all in 1900, he played eight matches in each of 1901 and 1902 and then just three more before his final match in 1905.

-As well as matches for Kent and Cambridge, Marchant played six times for MCC, including in one match against the touring Australian side in 1893 when he scored 103 runs, an innings which Wisden called "most famous performance".
-He played for the Gentlemen against the Players just once, in 1887, and made occasional appearances for other first-class sides.
-In club cricket he played for amateur sides such as Band of Brothers, a team closely associated with Kent, Eton Ramblers, I Zingari and Free Foresters.
+As well as matches for Kent and Cambridge, Marchant played six times for MCC, including in one match against the touring Australian team in 1893 when he scored 103 runs, an innings which Wisden called "most famous performance".
+He played for the Gentlemen against the Players just once, in 1887, and made occasional appearances for other first-class teams.
+In club cricket he played for amateur teams such as Band of Brothers, a team closely associated with Kent, Eton Ramblers, I Zingari and Free Foresters.